How is the calibrated White tile used to make a measurement. Follow

 Our technical staff realized that:

+a) the white tile data are located into the instrument firmware (all the instruments?)
 All HunterLab instruments have their calibrated white tile data stored in ROM on the Signal Processing (SP) or Data Aquisition (DA) board.
 When the instrument is powered on this data is moved to RAM.

 During Standardization the following two terms are created Instrument Dark ( spectral result of measuring Light Trap or Black Glass ) and Standard White (spectral result of measuring Instrument White Tile )

 When the user reads a Sample the value for the sample reading shown on the screen is calculated from the following formula;

 Sample Value = ((Sample reading minus Instrument Dark) divided by (Standard White minus Instrument Dark)) times Calibrated White values

 This formula is the same for all current color spectro manufacturers.

 For example the MiniScan EZ and ColorFlexEZ units (stand alone mode); if the customer changes the white tile (once bought the option L02-1014-418), what will happen to the measure values stored in the instrument (sensor) database?
 Nothing happens to the data stored in the database.
 There is no reason to change that data.

 Are the measures stored still valid?
 Of course, what would invalidate them?
 The white tile that HunterLab labels instrument white standard is directly assigned relative to PTFE.
 The difference between white tiles is much less than the difference between individual instruments.